This fantastic holiday takes in volcanoes, hot springs, markets and Inca ruins.

 Altitude: 3,600-4,000m/11,811ft-13,123ft

-This morning we travel south to the Cotopaxi region where we undertake a circular walk through the Pita Canyon, which offers spectacular views of the canyon itself, along with the Cotopaxi, Sincholagua & Rumiñahui Volcanoes.
+This morning, we journey south to the Cotopaxi region for a circular hike through the stunning Pita Canyon.
+Along the route, enjoy breathtaking views of the canyon, as well as the Cotopaxi, Sincholagua, and Rumiñahui Volcanoes.

 Distance: 12km / 7.5 miles